Read the CCRAG information sharing protocol for CCRAG's consistent, fair and transparent method of sharing information

 The CCRAG Steering Group are committed to working in an open and transparent way, engaging with all stakeholders on an equal basis to create a partnership that improves outcomes for children and young people.
 We believe that by working together we can achieve more.
 We look forward to continuing to build on these relationships and working in partnership in 2019.

-Each CCRAG Local Authority Partner currently pays an annual subscription fee.
 From January 2018 there is a small Provider Subscription Fee (PDF 330kb) Opening a new window to fund the cost of joint networking and development opportunities.

 Provider access to the CCRAG database will remain free of charge.